cea-hpc/phobos/doc/design/grouped_put.md

 return an error
     - Put all the objects of the obtained medium
   - Add an option `grouping` to the `put` CLI command and API function
-    - Add the object's grouping in its user metadata
+    - Add this grouping to the object
     - Send the put request to the LRS with the grouping as an additional parameter
     - If that grouping exists in the database (verified by checking if a medium